mzje/jukebox-react/README.md

 This will:

 * Build an Image for the UI and run it.
-It also runs the linter.

 ### Running the test suite

 In another tab you can run the test suite.

-`$ docker-compose exec web gulp`
+`$ docker-compose exec web gulp test`

 ## Get started manually